-A caregiver who has had a child/young person placed with them permanently by the Ministry for Vulnerable Children, Oranga Tamariki (previously CYF) or an approved social service provider may be eligible for financial and other assistance.
+A caregiver who has had a child/young person placed with them permanently by Oranga Tamariki Ministry for Children (previously CYF) or an approved social service provider may be eligible for financial and other assistance.
 To be eligible a caregiver must meet the definition of a permanent caregiver in the Oranga Tamariki Act 1989.

 A permanent caregiver is a caregiver who:

-- has had a child or young person placed with them permanently by the Ministry for Vulnerable Children, Oranga Tamariki (previously Child, Youth and Family) or an approved social service provider; and
+- has had a child or young person placed with them permanently by Oranga Tamariki Ministry for Children (previously Child, Youth and Family) or an approved social service provider; and

 In addition to caregivers who fit under the definition of 'permanent caregiver' in the Act a caregiver without any legal orders may be eligible for financial and other assistance where:

-- a child or young person was placed with them by the Ministry for Vulnerable Children, Oranga Tamariki (previously Child, Youth and Family) permanently and
+- a child or young person was placed with them by Oranga Tamariki Ministry for Children (previously Child, Youth and Family) permanently and

 - there was agreement that the permanent care arrangement did not need any legal orders once custody orders to the Chief Executive were discharged.